chorus-ai/chorus_imaging/README.md

 [dbold@emory.edu](mailto:dbold@emory.edu)

-## Disclaimer

-This tool is provided as-is without any guarantees.
-Please ensure compliance with relevant regulations and standards when using this tool for de-identification.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file for more details.

+## Acknowledgements

+in progress...